Where your money goes

 Repair, renew, rebuild – our capital expenditure

 Much of our income is used to keep our lifesavers ready for the next call for help.
-But how do we prepare for the years to come?
-We put £39.3M into our capital expenditure programme in 2017, which includes constructing new lifeboats and the buildings which will house, protect and launch them.
+This includes constructing new lifeboats and the buildings which will house, protect and launch them.
 This spending is a vital investment in the future.

 Making your generosity work harder

 As a charity, we know how much effort and thought goes in to raising every pound or euro which comes our way.
 So we’re committed to using funds in the most efficient ways possible.

 Want to delve deeper into the numbers?
 See our 2018 Annual Report and Accounts and learn more about the difference your support makes.